sahansara/sahansara/README.md

 👋 Hi there!
 I'm Vihaga!

 I'm currently pursuing an IT degree program at the University of Colombo.
-I'm passionate about web development and constantly expanding my skill set to include the latest technologies.
+I’m a passionate and ambitious full-stack software developer, dedicated to crafting innovative digital solutions that simplify and enhance everyday life.
+With a strong foundation in both front-end and back-end technologies, I thrive on turning ideas into functional, user-centered applications.
+I’m continuously evolving embracing new tools, refining my skills, and staying at the forefront of the ever-changing tech landscape.

 ## Skills